jonlpersson/ed-latimore/site/_posts/2021-08-31-how-to-be-charismatic.md

 We see this with people that take power through force and ruthless violence.
 We see it in athletes that have bravado but rely on their talent even when it's clear it's not enough.
 And we see it with men that try to pick up women by talking about how much money they have.

-The thing about this is, it works\!
+The thing about this is, it works!
 But it always leads to attracting others that don’t have your best interests at heart.

 That which is easily gained is easily lost.